Skip to content

 If you can apply multiple credit grants to an invoice or line item, they’re prioritised as follows:

-Credits apply to invoices only at the time of finalization.
-If you apply credits to a preview or draft invoice, those credits might change if a finalized invoice uses them first.
+Credits apply to invoices only at the time of finalisation.
+If you apply credits to a preview or draft invoice, those credits might change if a finalised invoice uses them first.

 Credit balance summaries and transactions